Next: 4. The Algorithm

 .

-Now, asssume that is replaced by an -module
+is replaced by an

 .
-We define again the -th extension ideal
+We define again the

 by

 .
-Here, and are
+Here,

 non-compatible objects.
 Therefore, there is no concept analogously to the